0xworks/Pikzel/README.md

   - [ ] Vulkan (path tracing)
   - [ ] Optix (path tracing)
   - [ ] CPU (offline render only) (unlikely, as I'd only resort to this if there is some complicated path-tracing algorithm that I cannot figure out how to do using the GPU)
-  - [ ] DirectX (unlikey, as I am not really interested in learning this)
+  - [ ] DirectX (unlikely, as I am not really interested in learning this)

 ## Building
-This project is C++ and uses the cmake to generate build system files.
+This project is C++ and uses CMake to generate build system files.
 My development environment is Visual Studio 2019 on Windows.
-Others are untested, but may work (with hopefully minor changes).
+Others are untested, but may work (with hopefully only minor changes).

 ### Prerequisites
 * Vulkan SDK  (this is currently required even if you are using the OpenGL backend, as shaders are written in Vulkan GLSL dialect (and then cross compiled with Spir-V cross).
-The project is currently using the SpirV tools distributed with the Vulkan SDK rather than bringing them in via submodules and building them independently.
-This will be changed in the future. (so that use of OpenGL will not depend on Vulkan SDK)).
+The project is currently using the Spir-V tools distributed with the Vulkan SDK rather than bringing them in via submodules and building them independently.
+This will be changed in the future (so that use of OpenGL will not depend on Vulkan SDK)).
 * All other dependencies are brought in via submodules.
 The other dependencies are:
   * assimp  (asset (aka 3d models) importing)
   * cmrc    (for embedding resources (such as shader binaries) into the compiled application)